Skip to content

 1. Add Cluster

-2. Load from KubeConfig, where we need to add the kubeconfig obtained from portal
+2. Load from KubeConfig, where we need to add the kubeconfig obtained from the portal

 3. Finalize adding the cluster